 To see the best sites and get the best photographs it helps to know where and when to show up.
 That is where location guides come in.
 They will not only tell you the best spots in each national park (or other location), they will tell you the best season (or seasons) to be there, and the best time of day.

-Some of the very best location guides are published by Laurent Martres.
-There are six books in the series (on the left in the photo above) and Martres is the author of three of them.
+Some of the very best area location guides are published by Laurent Martres.
+There are six books in the series (in the middle in the photo above) and Martres is the author of three of them.
 Greg Vaughn and Gary Crabbe wrote the others.
 In the back of each book all the locations in the book are rated from 1 to 5 for “Scenic Value” and “Photographic Interest” (they aren’t the same).
 They also rate the difficulty of the drive to each location (from easy paved roads to difficult 4 wheel drive only excursions) and the difficulty of walking to the location from where you park your vehicle (from a short level stroll to a long uphill and/or downhill hike).
 I wish all guide books were as good as the books in this series.
+You can learn more about my favorite scenic location guides in this article.

-If you also happen to be into wildlife photography the Watchable Wildlife Series (photo above on the right) tells you the best locations to see and photograph wildlife on a state by state (U.S.)and province by province (Canada) basis.
+If you also happen to be into wildlife photography the Watchable Wildlife Series (photo immediately above) tells you the best locations to see and photograph wildlife on a state by state (U.S.) and province by province (Canada) basis.
 Some of the best wildlife locations are also very good for landscape photography.

 There are a lot of other excellent locations guides out there.
-I have two bookshelves filled with scenic and wildlife location guides.
-The other books I recommend are at the two links that follow.
+I have three bookshelves filled with scenic and wildlife location guides.
+The other books I recommend are at these two links.

 All of these location guides are in the photography books section of my photography store which is powered by Amazon.com.
 You get the same great Amazon prices, service, and guarantee, and you help support my photography sites.
 Thanks for your support!